 A note receivable was made in November of 2018 for \$12,000.
 It is a three year forgivable note with no interest.
 The note, along with a performance agreement, was made to enhance economic development through business and job development in the City of Coleman.
 The note is forgivable based on certain required criteria.
-The balance of the note is \$12,000 at September 30, 2019.
-All amounts are deemed collectible and an allowance has not been established.
+The balance of the note is \$12,000 at September 30, 2020.
+The signer of this agreement has closed their business so the note is no longer considered to be collectable.
+An allowance for \$12,000 has been established.

 A note receivable was made in May of 2019 for \$30,000.
 It is a five year forgivable note with no interest.
 The note, along with a performance agreement, was made to enhance economic development through business and job development in the City of Coleman.
 The note is forgivable based on certain required criteria.
-The balance of the note is \$30,000 at September 30, 2019.
+The balance of the note is \$30,000 at September 30, 2020.
 All amounts are deemed collectible and an allowance has not been established.

 A note receivable was made in January of 2018 for \$6,327.
-It is a three year forgivable note with no interest.
+It is a three-year forgivable note with no interest.
 The note, along with a performance agreement, was made to enhance economic development through business and job development in the City of Coleman.
 The note is forgivable based on certain required criteria.
-The balance of the note is \$6,327 at September 30, 2019.
+The balance of the note is \$4,218 at September 30, 2020.
 All amounts are deemed collectible and an allowance has not been established.

 A note receivable was made in February of 2017 for \$20,000.
 It is a three year forgivable note with no interest.
 The note, along with a performance agreement, was made to enhance economic development through business and job development in the City of Coleman.
 The note is forgivable based on certain required criteria.
-The balance of the note is \$13,333 at September 30, 2019.
+The balance of the note is \$6,666 at September 30, 2020.
 All amounts are deemed collectible and an allowance has not been established.

 A note receivable was made in October of 2016 for \$9,800.
 It is a three year forgivable note with no interest.
 The note, along with a performance agreement, was made to enhance economic development through business and job development in the City of Coleman.
 The note is forgivable based on certain required criteria.
-The balance of the note is \$6,533 at September 30, 2019.
+The note has a zero balance at September 30, 2020.
 All amounts are deemed collectible and an allowance has not been established.